iommirocks/iommi/docs/tables_faq.rst

 What is the difference between `attr` and `name`?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:code:`attr` is the attribute path of the value tri.table reads from a row.
+:code:`attr` is the attribute path of the value iommi reads from a row.
 In the simple case it's just the attribute name, but if you want to read the attribute of an attribute you can use `__`-separated paths for this: :code:`attr='foo__bar'` is functionally equivalent to :code:`cell__value=lambda row, **_: row.foo.bar`.
 Set :code:`attr` to None to not read any attribute from the row.

 :code:`name` is the name used internally.
 By default :code:`attr` is set to the value of :code:`name`.
 This name is used when accessing the column from :code:`Table.column_by_name` and it's the name used in the GET parameter to sort by that column.
 This is a required field.